-The valuation, classification and review of the portfolio is periodically carried out by the Council's Estates and Commercial Investment Team and the 2018/19 review is shown in the following diagrams.
+The valuation, classification and review of the portfolio is periodically carried out by the Council's Estates and Commercial Investment Team on a five-year cycle unless significant change occurs.
+The 2018/19 review is shown in the following diagrams.
 It can clearly be seen that the vast majority of the rental income is received from ground leases which by their nature provide a low risk, low management, secure net rental income to the Council.
-The findings are informing the framework for development and investment in the Perth and Kinross area and in Perth as part of the work being undertaken nationally to develop a consistent approach to investment in the Scottish cities and City Investment plans.
+The findings are informing the framework for development and investment in the Perth and

+Kinross area and in Perth as part of the work being undertaken nationally to develop a consistent approach to investment in the Scottish cities and City Investment plans.